pirocorp/Notes/TSQL.md

 ### III.V NF (BCNF)
 - All from III NF.
-- If A -> B, but A must be super-key
+- If A -> B, but A must be super-key.

 | StudentId |  Subject  |  Teacher  |  Mark  |